 How Long Does It Take to Learn Power Electronics?

 Power electronics is a vast branch of electrical engineering.
-While it can take a lifetime to master the ever-evolving subject, you can be ready to start your career with enough practical knowledge in about six months.
+It can take a lifetime to master the subject, but you can accumulate enough practical knowledge to start your career in about six months.

 How to Learn Power Electronics: Step-by-step